 Hi there, are you a current or prospective client looking to contact me?
-For whatever reason the google algorithm has decided to put my blog at the top of the results when you search for my law practice.
-I’m not sure why, but here we are.
 If you’re looking for my email or phone number to contact me, you can always get that info on the Law Society website’s Lawyer Lookup page.

-Since you may have some questions after stumbling upon this page, let’s answer some FAQ’s and things you may be wondering, shall we?
+Since you may have some questions after stumbling upon this page, let’s answer some FAQ’s:

 Do you a Have A Fashion Blog?

 Indeed I do.
 I started LegalLee Blonde shortly after becoming a lawyer as a creative outlet and a means to share wear to work outfits with other young professional women.
 I was a big reader of fashion blogs but noticed that there were very few focused on professional attire and work day looks so I decided to start one.